FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

             // You can call `addParam` as many times as you require.

-            // If you wanted to produce the same result is the default stringifier,
+            // If you wanted to produce the same result as the default stringifier,
             // you would call `addParam` once for each location component.

             // addParam(location.latitude, `latitude`);